 Sensorimotor psychotherapy is a gradual process that moves at the client’s pace.
 You won’t immediately jump into recalling traumatic details at your first appointment (or at any subsequent appointment, for that matter).1 The first session begins with an emphasis on establishing a sense of safety and building a trusting relationship between you and your therapist.

 You may be asked to describe what brought you to therapy and what you hope to gain from the process.
 Your therapist will likely ask questions and begin to gather information about you so they can shape your specific SP plan, but this will be done gently and respectfully.
-You’ll learn some specific information about sensorimotor therapy and what you can expect, and you may begin some initial body awareness work.
+You’ll learn specific information about sensorimotor therapy and what you can expect, and you may begin some initial body awareness work.

 Is Sensorimotor Psychotherapy Effective?